ABA Therapy (Applied Behavior Analysis)

-ABA Applied Behavioral Analysis, is the application of behavioral principles, to everyday situations, that will, over time, increase or decrease a targeted behavior.
-ABA Therapy has been used to help children acquire many different skills, such as self-help, play, social and language skills.
-These principles can help to decrease maladaptive behaviors such as aggression, self-stimulatory behaviors, and self-injurious behaviors (SIBs).
+Applied Behavior Analysis (ABA) is the application of individualized behavior programs that help children to acquire and improve functional independent skills, increase good behavior, decrease and eliminate bad behavior and develop self-help skills, social skills and fundamental play skills.
+These evidenced based practices can help to decrease maladaptive behaviors such as aggression, self-stimulatory behaviors, and self-injurious behaviors (SIBs).
 ABA is beneficial to many children diagnosed with autism.

-If you do not have a prescription for ABA therapy, you will have the opportunity to discuss your concerns and determine if ABA therapy is appropriate for your child.
+You will have the opportunity to discuss your concerns and determine if ABA therapy is appropriate for your child.
 Each treatment plan is specifically tailored to utilize your child’s strengths and target skill deficits.
 Progress and success occur more quickly when the family works collaboratively with our therapists.